 From there, the case will proceed like other personal injury cases.
 Typically, you will need to have expert witness testimony to prove a medical malpractice case.
 If parties do not reach a settlement agreement, there will be a jury trial.
 It usually takes several years to reach trial.

-How Do You Know if You Are a Victim of Medical Malpractice?
+How Do You Know If You Are a Victim of Boston Medical Malpractice?

 You may know that something is terribly wrong, but you are not sure what or why.
 If you believe your health care provider was negligent, ask yourself these questions: